How to Make Fabric Star Quilted Christmas Ornaments

 Attach the First Square

-Before you attach the first square of fabric, you need to find the center of the fabric square.
-To do this, simply fold and crease the fabric in half one way, and then the other way.
+Before you attach the first piece of fabric, you need to find the center of the square.
+To do this, simply fold and crease the fabric in half vertically, then repeat horizontally.
 The point where the creases cross is the exact center of the fabric.

 Put a pin through the wrong side (back side) of the fabric and pin it into the Styrofoam ball.
 The front side will be against the ball now.

 Fold and Pin Your First Square

 Now it's time to make your first fold.
 You'll repeat this same fold over and over again to cover the ornament.
 Here's how:

-- Fold the square you have pinned to the ball down, forming a rectangle.
+- Fold the square you have pinned to the ball upward horizontally, forming a rectangle.
 The fold will now be on the bottom.

-- Fold the top corners in towards the middle to form a triangle.
+- Fold the top corners inward to the middle to form a triangle.

 - Take four pins and place two just on the other side of the bottom middle to hold the flaps down, then pin one on each of the two outside bottom triangle corners to secure it to the Styrofoam ball.

 Fold and Pin Your Second Square

 Repeat the previous two steps, aligning the bottom of the new fabric square to the top of the first triangle.
-This time, for Step 5, place the pin opposite of the top of your first triangle.
+This time, for Step 5, fold the fabric down toward the top of your first triangle.

 Finish the Center of Your Ornament

 Finish the center layer of your holiday ornament by placing the third and fourth fabric squares opposite of each other, following the same method as you used for your first two triangles.

 Begin the Second Fabric Layer

-Take the second fabric that you've chosen for the middle layer and follow Step 5 to find the center.
+Take the second fabric (middle layer) and follow Step 3 to find the center.

 Pin the center of the fabric 1/2-inch down from the top of any first-layer triangle, keeping the center fold lines even.

 Finish the Second Fabric Layer

-Place three more middle fabric squares 1/2-inch down on the center lines of the first layer of triangles.
+Attach three more middle fabric squares 1/2-inch down on the center lines of each original triangle.